 - BEST OVERALL: Lutron Ariadni/Toggler LED+ Dimmer

-- BEST IN TECH: TREATLIFE Smart Dimmer Switch
+- UPGRADE PICK: TREATLIFE Smart Dimmer Switch

 - BEST UNIVERSAL: Leviton TSL06-1LW Toggle Slide Universal Dimmer